patriciogonzalezvivo/thebookofshaders/07/README-pl.md

 <!-- You'd paint everything except the first and last rows and the first and last column, right? -->

 Jak to się ma do shaderów?
-Każdy mały kwadracik naszego papieru siatkowego to wątek (piksel).
+Każdy mały kwadracik naszej kartki papieru to wątek (piksel).
 Każdy mały kwadrat zna swoje położenie, podobne do współrzędnych na szachownicy.
 W poprzednich rozdziałach zmapowaliśmy *x* i *y* na kanały kolorów *czerwony* i *zielony* oraz nauczyliśmy się korzystać z ciasnego dwuwymiarowego terytorium pomiędzy 0.0 a 1.0.
 Jak możemy tę wiedzę wykorzystać, aby narysować wyśrodkowany kwadrat na środku naszej kanwy?

 <!-- How does this relate to shaders?
 Each little square of our grid paper is a thread (a pixel).
 Each little square knows its position, like the coordinates of a chess board.
 In previous chapters we mapped *x* and *y* to the *red* and *green* color channels, and we learned how to use the narrow two dimensional territory between 0.0 and 1.0.
 How can we use this to draw a centered square in the middle of our billboard? -->

 Zacznijmy od naszkicowania pseudokodu, który używa `if`ów na współrzędnych kanwy.
-Zasady, aby to zrobić, są nadzwyczaj podobne do tego, jak myślimy o sytuacji z papieram w kratke.
+Idea jest podobna jak w przypadku z papieram w kratke.

 <!-- Let's start by sketching pseudocode that uses `if` statements over the spatial field.
 The principles to do this are remarkably similar to how we think of the grid paper scenario. -->